ibm-cloud-docs/databases-for-elasticsearch/reference-security.md

 - Backups are included in the service.
 Backups reside in {{site.data.keyword.cloud_notm}} Object Storage and are also encrypted.
 - {{site.data.keyword.databases-for-elasticsearch}} deployments are configured with replication, so the data exists with multiple copies and each copy resides on a different cluster and host.
 Where available, those clusters are also spread in different availability zones within the region where the service is deployed.

-## SOC 2 Type 1 Certification

-{{site.data.keyword.IBM_notm}} provides a Service Organization Controls (SOC) 2 Type 1 report for {{site.data.keyword.databases-for-elasticsearch}}.
-The reports evaluate IBM's operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
-The Trust Services Principles define adequate control systems and establish industry standards for service providers such as IBM Cloud to safeguard their customers' data and information.

-You can request an SOC 2 Type 1 report from the customer portal or contact your sales representative.
-Alternatively, you can open a support ticket with [IBM Cloud support](https://watson.service-now.com/wcp){:new_window}

 ## General Data Protection Regulation (GDPR)